jflude/lancaster/docs/TUTORIAL.md

     * 4 - change queue was overrun (only if -Q option is specified)

-Thus a "1" means data were received successfully, a "3" means data was received but it was out of order, a "5" means it was received but the change queues was overrun, and so on.
+Thus a "1" means data were received successfully, a "3" means data was received but it was out of order, a "5" means it was received but the change queue was overrun (it couldn't be processed quickly enough to keep up with the writer), and so on.

 ## Troubleshooting